eraofchaos/eraofchaos.github.io/heroes/Yog.md

  **Specialty:** Raging Cyclops

-      Under Yog's leadership, Cyclops are upgraded to Raging Cyclops.
+ **Specialty Desc:** Under Yog's leadership, Cyclops are upgraded to Raging Cyclops.
 Their fighting and attacking abilities are greatly improved.

  **Mana base:** 20